First Aid: Seizures

 - Loosen any clothing around the head or neck.

-- Do not try to prevent your child from shaking — this will not stop the seizure and may make your child more uncomfortable.
+- Don’t try to prevent your child from shaking — this will not stop the seizure and may make your child more uncomfortable.

-- Do not put anything in your child’s mouth.
-Your child will not swallow his or her tongue, and forcing teeth apart could cause injuries.
+- Don’t put anything in your child’s mouth.
+Your child will not swallow his or her tongue, and forcing teeth apart could cause injuries or block the airway.

 - has a seizure lasting more than 5 minutes or is having repeated seizures